mfmceneaney/CLAS12-Analysis/README.md

 Assuming your `$CLASSPATH` is configured correctly, you can proceed without further setup.

 ## Getting Started
-You should now be able to run the application with `$C12ANALYSIS/bin/run.sh` which runs directly from groovy.
+After installing the project, you should be able to run the application with `$C12ANALYSIS/bin/run.sh` which runs directly from java.
-Some version info will pop up if you do not supply any arguments.
 Use the `-h` or  `--help` option to see a detailed list of all available command line options and arguments.

-As a legacy option, you may also run the application with `$C12ANALYSIS/bin/an-groovy`, which will automatically use the correct `$CLASSPATH`.
+As a legacy option, you may also run the application with `$C12ANALYSIS/bin/an-groovy`.
 However, you can run into thread permissions errors running gradle from this script in SLURM jobs so it is better to just set your `$CLASSPATH` manually and use `$C12ANALYSIS/bin/run.sh` instead.

 Although this tool is primarily intended to have a generic application and primarily be used via execution of `$C12ANALYSIS/bin/run.sh` from the command line, you may also configure and run an analysis with more direct control over the configuration process by using a groovy script.
 See the `examples` folder for, well, examples!